 If you are looking for a smaller market/fair, you will also find a similar Easter/Spring market next to the Allee Shopping Center on the Buda side, next to the end station of tram number 4.
 Here you can buy handmade clothes, bags, wallets, Palinka, wine, chimney cakes, and other small stuff.

 As mentioned earlier, there is a very famous Spring market in Vienna by Schönbrunn.
-If you have a car and want to drive a lot, then you can start your five-hour drive towards Prague (from Budapest), and you can experience the delightful Easter markets in Prague as well!
+If you have a car and want to drive a lot, you can start your five-hour drive towards Prague (from Budapest) and experience the delightful Easter markets in Prague as well!

 Would you like to be in Budapest for the Spring Market, also known as the Easter Market, in 2019?
 Here are the dates and all the information you need!